XopMC/keyhunt-win/README.md

 * Added "Useful" folder with Keysubtracter for xpoint mode, b58dec/RMD160-Sort for converting base58 to RMD160 and sorting it

-Your can compile it by yourself with CYGWIN ...
+You can compile it by yourself with CYGWIN ...

 -M MINIKEYS mode:
 Attention!
 It has been experimentally found that this mode works well only on newer generation processors that support SSSE3 (SSE3S) instructions - if your processor does not support these instructions, MINIKEYS mode will exit with an "Illegal instruction" error.